cvbicwh/rk918_rk919_re/README.md

 # NOTICE

-There seems to be two variants of the RK918.
+There seems to be two variants of the RK918 and RK919.
 One is using the HFD2201KBA (rebrand of SN32F248B which I'm calling rev 1), and a newer variant using the HFD1101KBA (rebrand of SN32F248 non-B) (Rev 2).
+Since these two have the exact same product strings, a complication can happen between the two variants.
 The only way to find out what MCU you have is by either disassembling your keyboard or looking at the model number and date underneath the space bar.
 Even if both variants are unbrickable and have a ROM-based bootloader, I would still be careful during flashing.
 I have extracted the stock firmwares from both revisions of the keyboard.
 Since I don't have a Rev2 board, I cannot verify any of the behaviors from this board, and was recently notified about this new variant.

 If there's any other variants of the RK918 that aren't listed below, please create an issue and I would be glad to add them!